-SUMMER FREESTYLE SKI TRAINING CAMP
+FREESTYLE SKI TRAINING CAMP

-Mount Sunapee operates a "Summer Freestyle Ski Training Camp" during the second week of July.
+Mount Sunapee operates a "Summer Freestyle Ski Training Camp" during the first or second week of July.
 The camp is a "day camp" with a maximum of thirty-two participants each week.
-Freestyle Camp focuses on freestyle ski training on the Acro-Bag and other fitness activities.
+Freestyle Camp focuses on freestyle ski training on the Acro-Bag along with other physical fitness activities.